jlrdh/rebel15x2-src-4-linux/README.md

    `make`

-   `./rebel15x2` will start REBEL 15x2 UCI interface.
-You can now add it as an engine to your favorite chess GUI
+   `./rebel15x2` will start REBEL 15x2 UCI interface in the terminal.

+   You can now quit the engine and terminal and add the executable rebel15x2 as an engine to your favorite chess GUI.

 # Credits & Copyrights
 - Ed Schroder for REBEL 15x2